jeongsoolee09/ghas-bootcamp/exercises/lab 1 - dependabot.md

 After a few minutes, the `Security` tab in the repository will indicate that there are new security alerts.
 You will see a **Create a security update** button; click this button to create a pull request (PR) to update the vulnerable dependency.
 The next section will show you how to enable security updates for all applicable Dependabot alerts.

-**Note**: If this not the case, we can trigger an analysis by updating `authn-service/requirements.txt`
+**Note**: If this is not the case, we can trigger an analysis by updating `authn-service/requirements.txt`

 1. Go to the Dependabot alert section to view the detected dependency issues.

-For each dependency alert, we have the option to create a security update or to dismiss the alert with a reason.
+   - For each dependency alert, we have the option to create a security update or to dismiss the alert with a reason.

 2. For one of the alerts, create a dependency security update.
 If Dependabot can update the dependency automatically, it will create a PR.